kludgemonkey/ha_reolink_rest/README.md

 NVR, most other IP ReoLink Cameras

 Will not work:
-Any camera that doe snot support a web interface, such as the Lumus, or the NVR only cameras Bxxx versions.
+Any camera that does not support a web interface, such as the Lumus, or the NVR only cameras Bxxx versions.

 Entities provided:
 Camera - one per channel, per stream type, per output type.
 Only primary output type is enabled and visible by default.
 Other output types (SUB/EXT) are hidden and other stream types (RTSP, MJPEG) are disabled, but present if needed.